run2bizdocs/documentation/en-us/docs/4biz-helium/processes/event/configuration/register-global-manager.md

 *Exception*.
 EPL is an event correlation language used by Esper (Espertech).
 In the initialization of 4biz Event Monitor, these EPLs are imported into the Esper engine so that a new correlated event will be created each time the condition set in the EPL is satisfied.

+Events and alerts related to

+- Business Processes, Service Level Requirements

+- Awareness of similar and multiple events per CI or Service,

+- Connection to Incident prioritisation codes and categorizations,

+- Control action,

+- Access to information on supporting and dependent CIs, the Change schedule, and known error information from vendors

-Example of an EPL that correlates between 4biz Inventory and Nagios events: \@Description ('For any Nagios event that occurs after any Inventory event in the last 10 minutes) select \* from pattern [every a = EventCheckInventory- \> b = EventServiceNagios where timer: within
+Example of an EPL that correlates between
+4biz Inventory and Nagios events: \@Description ('For any Nagios event that occurs after any Inventory event in the last 10 minutes) select \* from pattern [every a = EventCheckInventory- \> b = EventServiceNagios where timer: within